Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: Proofs

 With this inequality, we have for each term on the RHS of (\ref{eq:ap-5}) where $\vtheta^{(t)} \notin \Pa$:

 Finally, we can prove (\ref{eq:ap-5}) by:

 which proves (\ref{eq:ap-tilde}) and hence the lemma. \end{proof} \end{lemma}

-\Cref{lm:ap-tilde} establishes a key inequality that allows us to continue the proof for $\tvtheta$ the same way as $\bvtheta$, which follows the standard analysis of a minimax optimization problem.
+\Cref{lm:ap-tilde} provides an inequality that allows us to continue the proof for $\tvtheta$ the same way as $\bvtheta$, which follows the standard analysis of a minimax optimization problem.
 Before that, we refer to some established results.